Taha Smily and a New Generation of Ethical Hackers are Using Their Skills to Keep the Internet Secure

 You are also a "security vulnerability bounty hunter" - what does that mean?

 Security vulnerability bounty hunters are a new generation of ethical hackers who help companies discover and fix their security bugs.

 A “Bug Bounty” is the deal offered by companies to ethical hackers like me in exchange for uncovering security bugs.
 These bug bounty programs pay for these discoveries on a scale proportionate to the severity of the bug.

 What is the openbugbounty.org platform and how does it work?

 The Open Bug Bounty platform was started by a group of independent security researchers in June 2014.
 It is a non-profit platform designed to connect security researchers and website owners in a transparent, respectful and mutually valuable manner.
 Our purpose is to make the web a safer place for everyone.

-We have no financial or commercial interest in the project.
-Moreover, we pay hosting expenses and web development costs from our pocket and spend our nights verifying new submissions.
+We hold no monetary or business stake in the project.
+Furthermore, we bear the costs for hosting and web development out of our own funds, and devote our evening hours to vetting new submissions.

 How do you decide which sites to test for security flaws?

 I like to test the popular sites and sites that may appear to be strong and secure.
 Of course, I am especially interested in looking at sites who are concerned about their security and those who offer bounties.